rajkipa/.dotfiles/.dotfiles/README.md

 However, some programs create default config files, so this might fail if git finds an existing config file in $HOME.
 In that case, a simple solution is to clone to a temporary directory, and then delete it once its synced

->git clone --separate-git-dir=$HOME/.dotfiles https://github.com/rajkipa/.dotfiles.git tmpdotfiles
+>git clone --separate-git-dir=$HOME/.dotfiles https://github.com/rajkipa/.dotfiles.git tmpdotfiles.
->rsync --recursive --verbose --exclude '.git' tmpdotfiles/ $HOME/
+>rsync --recursive --verbose --exclude '.git' tmpdotfiles/ $HOME/.
 >rm -r tmpdotfiles